The Best Trucks of 2025

 Engine choices include a 5.3-liter V8, 6.2-liter V8, and a six-cylinder Duramax turbocharged diesel that produces 495 lb-ft of torque.
 In addition, Chevy is the only company to offer a modern full-size pickup truck with a four-cylinder engine.
 That’s a turbocharged 2.7-liter inline-four producing 310 hp and 430 lb-ft of torque.

-Depending on the configuration, the Chevrolet Silverado 1500 is capable of towing up to 13,300 pounds and accommodating a 2,260-pound payload.
+Depending on the configuration, the Chevrolet Silverado 1500 is capable of towing up to 13,300 lbs and accommodating a 2,260-lb payload.
 This figure puts Silverado among the best-in-class for towing capacity.

 Ford F-150

 You can’t really have a Best Pickup Trucks list without including the best-selling Ford F-150.
 Since the days of the Reagan administration, Ford has been the champ of the light-duty, full-size pickup market.
-The company aims to keep that streak alive in the 2024 model year with a recently refreshed F-150 offering a wide range of powertrains, a new pricing structure, and the fully electric F-150 Lightning.
-The 2024 model is also offered in high-performance Raptor and Raptor R trims.
+The company kept that streak alive for the 2024 model year with a refreshed F-150 offering a wide range of powertrains, a new pricing structure, and the fully electric F-150 Lightning.
+We can’t also forget the high-performance Raptor and Raptor R trims, which are ready to terrorize trails and jumps at a designated off-road area near you.

 Like the Silverado, the F-150 continues to be offered in regular, extended (SuperCab), and crew (SuperCrew) cab body styles with RWD or 4WD capability and a variety of bed lengths.
 There’s also a long list of trim levels, from the no-frills XL to the mid-range XLT and Lariat, and top-tier F-150 Platinum.
 If you’re opting for the latter and paying north of $70,000, the optional spray-in bed liner might be a smart investment.

 There’s equal variety under the F-150’s hood, which plays host to myriad engines.
 Starting things off is a newly standard 325-hp turbocharged 2.7-liter EcoBoost V6 engine.
 Next up is an available 400-hp 3.5-liter EcoBoost V6.
 For those who prefer the rumble of a naturally aspirated V8 engine, Ford offers the 5.0-liter “Coyote” engine with its stout 400 hp.
 And, of course, there's Ford’s hybrid F-150 PowerBoost: a 3.5-liter V6 paired with a 10-speed automatic transmission and an electric motor.
-The appropriately named Ford F-150 Lightning (which is a great reuse of a 1990s F-150 performance trim name) offers a range of 240 miles or 320 miles, depending on battery selection.
-Two high-output versions of the EcoBoost powertrain power the Raptor and Raptor R, with 450 and 700 horsepower, respectively.
+Two high-output versions of the EcoBoost powertrain power the Raptor and Raptor R, with 450 and 700 hp, respectively.

 Ford Maverick

 Let's face it, plenty of shoppers buy more truck than they need, and that’s their prerogative.
-But if you run a small business, have plenty of weekend projects, or just want a home base for your active lifestyle, the Maverick might be the just-right pickup you’ve been looking for.
+But if you run a small business, have plenty of weekend projects, or just want a home base for your active lifestyle, the Ford Maverick might be the just-right pickup you’ve been looking for.
 Unlike most trucks, which feature body-on-frame construction, the Maverick features a car-like unibody setup.
-This is similar to the Honda Ridgeline and Hyundai Santa Cruz.
+Not far off from similar to the Honda Ridgeline and Hyundai Santa Cruz.
 The result is a lighter, more efficient truck that provides a surprisingly versatile cabin for its size.

 The standard engine in the Maverick is a 2.5-liter four-cylinder as part of a FWD-only hybrid setup.
-It makes 191 horsepower and returns fuel economy of 42 mpg city, 33 highway, and 37 combined.
-The available 2.0-liter turbocharged four-cylinder puts out 250 horsepower and is available with either front-wheel or all-wheel drive.
-The standard towing capacity is 2,000 pounds, and it can be upped to 4,000 pounds with the optional 4K Package.
+It makes 191 hp and returns fuel economy of 42 mpg city, 33 highway, and 37 combined.
+The available 2.0-liter turbocharged four-cylinder puts out 250 hp and is available with either front-wheel or all-wheel drive.
+The standard towing capacity comes in at 2,000 lbs, and it can be upped to 4,000 lbs with the optional 4K Package.
 The 4-foot-6 bed isn’t very large, but it offers some clever storage solutions and a built-in bottle opener!

 Trims for the Maverick are XL, XLT, and Lariat.
 The XL comes standard with an 8-inch touchscreen infotainment system, Apple CarPlay, Android Auto, and a number of driver assistance features.
 The XLT adds 17-inch alloy wheels, cruise control, an in-bed cargo unit, and a power-locking tailgate.
 The range-topping XLT loads on dual-zone climate control, power-adjustable front seats, and push-button start.